konnectors/libs/packages/cozy-konnector-libs/docs/api.md

   downloaded, on the next run of the connector, it will be able to download some more files, and so on.
 If you want the timeout to be in 10s, do `Date.now() + 10*1000`.
   You can try it in the previous code.

+<a name="module_signin"></a>

+## signin
+The goal of this function is to provide an handy method to log the user in, on html form pages.
+On success, it resolves a promise with a parsed body.

+Errors:

+- LOGIN_FAILED if the validate predicate is false
+- INVALID_FORM if the element matched by `formSelector` is not a form or has no `action` attribute
+- UNKNOWN_PARSING_STRATEGY if `parse` is not one of the accepted values:
+  `raw`, `cheerio`, `json`.
+- VENDOR_DOWN if a request throws a RequestError, or StatusCodeError

+It does not submit values provided through `select` tags, except if populated by user with `formData`.

+- `url` is the url to access the html form

+- `formSelector` is used by cheerio to uniquely identify the form in which to log in

+- `formData` is an object `{ name: value, … }`.
+It is used to populate the form, in the proper inputs with the same name as the properties of this object, before submitting it.
+It can also be a function that returns this object.
+The page at `url` would be given as argument, right after having been parsed through `cheerio`.

+- `parse` allow the user to resolve `signin` with a preparsed body.
+The choice of the strategy for the parsing is one of : `raw`, `json` or `cheerio`. `cheerio` being the default.

+- `validate` is a predicate taking two arguments `statusCode` and `parsedBody`.
+If it is false, `LOGIN_FAILED` is thrown, otherwise the signin resolves with `parsedBody` value.

+- `requestOpts` allows to pass eventual options to the `signin`'s `requestFactory`.
+It could be useful for pages using `latin1` `encoding` for instance.

 <a name="module_updateOrCreate"></a>